gotham13/FB-TO-TG-GROUP-CONNECT/README.md

 * enter the url of the github repository
 * wait for application to start
 * enjoy
-* You will have to use persistent storage to prevent data loss on deployments
-  * think of a name for mount point eg /df
-  * open the openshift console
-  * go to storage and create a persistent storage
-  * Go to deployments
-  * then in deployment configuration attach the persistent storage along with a mount point you thought of
-  * wait for the app to re-deploy
-  * enjoy

 #### REBUILDING PROJECT ON OPENSHIFT ONLINE
 when you want to rebuild your project